cucumber-attic/website/apps/dynamic/views/_posts/hamish-tedeschi-what-is-bdd.md

-*This is a guest post by Hamish Tedeschi, Managing Director of [Magentys](http://magentys.io/).
+*This is a guest post by Hamish Tedeschi, Managing Director of [MagenTys] Australia(http://magentys.io/).
 Hamish is also a co-organiser of CukeUp!
 AU, coming to Sydney at the end of 2015.
 [Click here](https://cucumber.io/events/cukeup-australia-2015) for more details on CukeUp!
 AU.*
 ***

 <img src="{{ site.url }}/images/blog/hamish.jpg" style="float:right; width:50%">